-This notice has been translated from the original notice in Japanese.
-In the event of any discrepancy, the original notice in Japanese shall prevail.
+This document has been translated from the original document in Japanese.
+In the event of any discrepancy between this English translation and the original document in Japanese, the original document in Japanese shall prevail.

-(Attachment of Notice of the 70th Ordinary General Meeting of Shareholders)
+(Attachment of Notice of the 71st Ordinary General Meeting of Shareholders)

-Stock Code: 8150
+Sanshin Electronics Co., Ltd. Stock Code: 8150

-Business Report on the 70th Term
+Business Report on the 71st Term

-From April 1, 2020 to March 31, 2021
+From April 1, 2021 to March 31, 2022